1

 How much do medical records receptionist jobs pay per year?

-As of Jul 6, 2026, the average yearly pay for medical records receptionist in the United States is $55,848.00, according to ZipRecruiter salary data.
+As of Aug 16, 2026, the average yearly pay for medical records receptionist in the United States is $55,848.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $36,500.00 and $67,000.00 per year, depending on experience, location, and employer.

-How does a Medical Records Receptionist typically collaborate with healthcare providers and other administrative staff?
+How does a medical records receptionist typically collaborate with healthcare providers and other administrative staff?

 A Medical Records Receptionist works closely with healthcare providers, nurses, and administrative staff to ensure patient records are accurately maintained and easily accessible.
 They often act as the first point of contact for requests regarding medical documentation, scheduling, and patient information.
 Effective communication and organization are essential, as the receptionist must coordinate with various team members to manage patient files, handle sensitive information, and support a smooth workflow within the medical office.

-What does a medical records receptionist do?
+What is a medical records receptionist?

 Medical Records Receptionists are administrative professionals who manage the front desk of medical records departments in healthcare facilities.
 They are responsible for greeting patients, handling requests for medical records, processing release forms, and maintaining patient confidentiality.
 Their role is essential in ensuring that records are accurately organized, securely stored, and made available to authorized personnel in a timely manner.
 They also answer phones, respond to inquiries, and may assist with some data entry or scheduling tasks.

-What are the key skills and qualifications needed to thrive as a Medical Records Receptionist, and why are they important?
+What are the key skills and qualifications needed to thrive as a medical records receptionist, and why are they important?

 To thrive as a Medical Records Receptionist, you need strong organizational skills, attention to detail, and a high school diploma or equivalent, with some employers preferring experience in healthcare settings.
 Familiarity with electronic health record (EHR) systems, medical terminology, and office software like Microsoft Office is typically required.
 Excellent customer service, confidentiality, and communication skills set top candidates apart.
 These abilities ensure accurate record management, protect patient privacy, and support efficient healthcare operations.